vacp2p/rfc/content/docs/rfcs/10/README.md

 It is implemented in an iterative manner where initial focus is on porting essential functionality to libp2p.
 See [rough road map (2020)](https://vac.dev/waku-v2-plan) for more historical context.

-## Motivation and goals
+## Motivation and Goals

 Waku as a family of protocols is designed to have a set of properties that are useful for many applications:

 1. **Useful for generalized messaging.**

 Many applications require some form of messaging protocol to communicate between different subsystems or different nodes.
-This messaging can be human-to-human or machine-to-machine or a mix.
+This messaging can be human-to-human, machine-to-machine or a mix.
 Waku is designed to work for all these scenarios.

 2. **Peer-to-peer.**